gavr-games/reborn-mmorpg/engine/README.md

 Later proceed to `pkg/game/engine/process_command.go` for possible actions in the game.

 ## TODO
+- FIX: Deletes from the storage are not working when tree and stone removed after they are chopped or chipped
+- FIX: send speed updates only if dragon changes direction.
+Resolve why dragon changes angle on frontend during animation.
 - add database of game objects, craft OR editor to manage atlases
 - switch from json to protobuf
 - add mob follow/unfollow command
+- add minimap feature
 - add sub-containers
 - for prod - global error logging
-- refactor som commands use player and some charobj
+- refactor some commands use player and some charobj
 - refactor some commands use camelcase playerId and some underscore player_id
 - refactor game object to have characteristics like pickable to influence the behaviour, rather then decribing everything manually
+- think about sending only what is changed in game object
 - fix bug that you can build where you stand and then cannot move